 Managing Students

 Students are the core data in Shibutz.
-Each student has a name, gender, behavioral scales, optional flags, and friend requests.
+Each student has a name, gender, behavioral scales, optional flags, free-text notes, and friend requests.
 The more accurate your student data, the better the algorithm can balance your classes.

 Adding Students Manually